close

 Yealink MeetingBar A20 for Microsoft Teams is a Microsoft Teams Certified video bar that features an enhanced algorithm to improve its automatic speaker tracking and group framing performance.

 • Automatic speaker tracking.
-The camera zooms in on the active speaker, framing them centrally.
-This allows the far end to see better who’s talking, their facial expression and gestures.
-It works by using beamforming microphones to pinpoint where speech is coming from.
-The camera then focuses in on the person.
+The camera zooms in on the active speaker and frames them centrally, helping the far end see their face and expressions better.
+Speaker tracking works by using a beamforming microphone array to pinpoint the active speaker.
+The camera then intelligently interprets the shape of a human and frames that shape effectively.

 Poly Studio USB Video Bar